MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-search.md

 ---
-title: Add search to a bot | Microsoft Docs
+title: Add web search to a bot | Microsoft Docs
 description: Add search capabilities to your bot with the Bot Framework and Cognitive Services.
 author: RobStand
 ms.author: rstand